Red Fox Lab Traits, Appearance and Characteristics

 four month old fox red lab puppy Bella

 Labradors are some of the world’s most popular hunting companions in addition to their wider roles as service dogs, and most red fox Labs love to explore outdoors and to swim.
-Here’s a young red Lab being introduced to the water for the first time.

-Fox Red Retriever Origins and History
+Fox Red Lab Origins and History

 Red Fox English Lab vs American Lab